-This entire website is covered by the French and international legislation on copyright and intellectual property.
+This entire website is covered by the U.S. and international legislation on copyright and intellectual property.
 All reproduction rights are reserved, including iconographic representations and photographs.
-The reproduction of all or part of the site in any other medium is strictly prohibited unless specifically authorized by the webmaster.
-Reproduction on paper for educational purposes of the written content is allowed on three conditions: distribution is free of charge, the reproduced documents are not altered in any way and their source appears clearly as follows: “Content taken from the Fondation de France website.
+The reproduction of all or part of the site in any other medium is strictly prohibited unless specifically authorized by the Friends of Fondation de France.
+Reproduction on paper for educational purposes of the written content is allowed on three conditions: distribution is free of charge, the reproduced documents are not altered in any way and their source appears clearly as follows: “Content taken from the Friends of Fondation de France website.
 Reproduction rights are reserved and strictly limited.”
 Please contact us if you wish to use our written content for any other purpose.

-The personal data you share with the Fondation de France through its website www.fondationdefrance.org is electronically processed by the Fondation.
+The personal data you share with the Friends of Fondation de France (“Friends of FdF”) through its website www.friendsoffdf.org is electronically processed.
 The collected information is crucial in managing our relationship with donors, our external communication (newsletters and brochures) and fulfilling your requests.
 Personal data can be collected and processed on the three following conditions:

 Please note the following concerning the sending of emails: